honusz/Tonalite/docs/channels/README.md

 ![Channels UI tab](../images/channels.png)

 For each channel there is a box, also known as a tombstone, that displays the *Channel Number* and the *Channel Value*.
 The *Channel Number* is the smaller number on top, while the *Channel Value* is the larger, colored number on the bottom.
+Each channel can have a value from `0` to `100`.
+This value is a percentage of the output of the light which is actually `0` to `255`.

 ![Channel tombstone](../images/channel_tombstone.png)